 New 3D scanners have been installed at four ‘smart lanes’ at security so now there’s no need to take your laptop out of your bag if you go through one of them.

 The central departure lounge at Terminal 4 features a wide range of shopping and dining options, as well as a pharmacy, baby change facilities, mobile phone-charging stations, water fountains and free Wi-Fi.

 Food-wise, you’ll find everything from Melbourne’s famous Brunetti’s coffee to Asian dishes opens in new window, bakeries, kebabs, fresh salads, juices, burgers and bar snacks to go with craft beers and wine.

 Terminal 4’s shopping options include convenience stores, tech stores and WHSmith for books and magazines.
 There are stores stocking local goods if you’re looking to grab a souvenir, or you can get a pre-flight shopping hit at big-brand stores like MECCA, Mimco, Witchery, Peter Alexander or Rip Curl – browse the full store listings opens in new window before you go.

 Getting to your gate

-- Remember, you can’t take hot drinks onto the plane.
-Make sure you finish your coffee before it’s time to board!
+Remember, you can’t take hot drinks onto the plane, so make sure you finish that perfect Melbourne coffee before it’s time to board!